Kava-Labs/kvtool/acceptance/1_harvest_borrow/1_harvest_borrow.md

 docker exec -it generated_kavanode_1 kvcli tx pricefeed postprice bnb:usd:30 100 99999999999 --from oracle
 ```

-Second, recover the user account, get some USDX, and
+Second, recover the user account, get some USDX, and load the Harvest lending module account by depositing some KAVA.

 ```bash
 # Recover user account